 Home bathrooms are not always built with accessibility in mind.
-This is unfortunate, because a handicap bathroom is essential for people who have recently fallen or were diagnosed with a chronic condition that will impact their mobility.
+Unfortunately, a handicap bathroom is essential for people who have recently fallen or were diagnosed with a chronic condition that has resulted in any mobility issue.

 If you need to redo the bathroom(s) in your home fast for yourself or a family member, the good news is that disability remodeling doesn’t have to be stressful.
 You just need to plan properly and get the right pros on the job.

 Use this guide to know exactly what changes need to be made and how you can make them effectively.
 Creating an ADA bathroom in your home will help you age in place with ease and provide the easy access necessary for you and any caregiver or other visitor you may have.

 Planning Your Accessible Bathrooms